Russia launches rescue ship to space station after leaks - NewsBreak

 The Russian Space Agency delayed the launch of the replacement Soyuz, looking for any manufacturing defects.
 No issues were found, and the agency proceeded with Friday’s predawn launch from Kazakhstan of the capsule with bundles of supplies strapped into the three seats.

 Given the urgent need for this capsule, two top NASA officials traveled from the U.S. to observe the launch in person.
-To everyone's relief, the capsule safely reached orbit nine minutes after liftoff — “a perfect ride to orbit,” NASA Mission Control's Rob Navias reported from Houston.
+To everyone’s relief, the capsule safely reached orbit nine minutes after liftoff — “a perfect ride to orbit,” NASA Mission Control’s Rob Navias reported from Houston.see also Scientists discover ‘monster galaxies’ near dawn of the universe: ‘Mind-blown’

 Officials had determined it was too risky to bring NASA’s Frank Rubio and Russia’s Sergey Prokopyev and Dmitri Petelin back in their damaged Soyuz next month as originally planned.
 With no coolant, the cabin temperature would spike during the trip back to Earth, potentially damaging computers and other equipment, and exposing the suited-up crew to excessive heat.